AutoInt: Automatic Integration for Fast Neural Volume Rendering: Neural Volume Rendering

 \subsection{Volume Rendering}

-Classical volume rendering techniques are derived from the radiative transfer equation~\cite{chandrasekhar2013radiative} with an assumption of minimal scattering in an absorptive and emissive medium~\cite{max1995optical,drebin1988volume}.
+Classical volume rendering techniques are derived from the radiative transfer equation~\cite{chandrasekhar2013radiative} with an assumption of minimal scattering in an absorptive and emissive medium~\cite{drebin1988volume,max1995optical}.
 We adopt a rendering model based on tracing rays through the volume~\cite{kajiya1984ray, mildenhall2020nerf}, where the emission and absorption along camera rays produce color values that are assigned to rendered pixels.

 The volume itself is represented as a high-dimensional function parameterized by position, $\pos\in\mathbb{R}^3$, and viewing direction $\dir$.
 We also define the camera rays that traverse the volume from an origin point $\rayorigin$ to a ray position $\ray(\rayparam)=\rayorigin + t\,\dir$.
-At each position in the volume, an absorption coefficient, $\absorption\in\mathbb{R}$, gives the probability per differential unit length that a ray is absorbed (i.e., terminates) upon interaction with an infinitesimal particle.
-Finally, an emissive radiance field $\radiance=(r,g,b)\in\mathbb{R}_+^3$, describes the color of emitted light at each point in space in all directions.
+At each position in the volume, an absorption coefficient, $\absorption\in\mathbb{R}_+$, gives the probability per differential unit length that a ray is absorbed (i.e., terminates) upon interaction with an infinitesimal particle.
+Finally, an emissive radiance field $\radiance=(r,g,b)\in[0, 1]^3$, describes the color of emitted light at each point in space in all directions.

 Rendering from the volume requires integrating the emissive radiance along the ray while also accounting for absorption.
-The transmittance $\transmittance$ describes the net reduction from absorption from the ray origin to the ray position $\ray(\rayparam)$, and is given as

-where $\rayparamnear$ indicates a near bound along the ray.
-With this expression, we can define the volume rendering equation, which describes the color $\render$ of a rendered camera ray.

-Conventionally, the volume rendering equation is computed numerically by Riemann sums, quadratures, or Monte-Carlo methods~\cite{davis2007methods}, whose accuracy thus largely depends on the number of samples taken along the ray.
+The transmittance $\transmittance$ describes the net reduction from absorption from the ray origin to the ray position $\ray(\rayparam)$, and is given as where $\rayparamnear$ indicates a near bound along the ray.
+With this expression, we can define the volume rendering equation (VRE), which describes the color $\render$ of a rendered camera ray.
+Conventionally, the VRE is computed numerically by Riemann sums, quadratures, or Monte-Carlo methods~\cite{davis2007methods}, whose accuracy thus largely depends on the number of samples taken along the ray.